 - Under the slogan of "employee accountability" politicians are in a rush to undermine the civil service by reducing or eliminating due process and union representation for federal employees. - The push to undermine the civil service is presented as an effort to rid the government of "poor performers," or "wrongdoers."
 Its rhetoric implies that current procedures just protect laziness, criminality, and incompetence.
 It pretends to be about "good government" when destroying the civil service makes "good government" impossible. - Transparency, accountability, and protection from politicization are the rationales for civil service protections.
-If these protections are weakened, government will be less transparent, less accountable, and more of a spoils system than merit system. - Last year, Congress passed a bill that drastically altered the right to appeal adverse actions and terminations at VA.
-It explicitly superseded our collective bargaining agreements, shortened timeframes to respond and lowered evidentiary standards managers must meet to justify their actions.
-There is now a bill pending that would apply the same rights reductions to DoL workers. - Bills that target just one agency or one group of federal employees within an agency (even SES) do not mean that civil service protections for everyone else are safe.
-In each case, the bill is a first step toward undermining the apolitical civil service and expanding privatization of government work. - The campaign against the civil service, disguised as a campaign against bad federal employees, is actually an attack on the only system that guarantees accountability from federal agencies.
+If these protections are weakened, government will be less transparent, less accountable, and more of a spoils system than merit system. - The 115th Congress passed a bill that drastically altered the right to appeal adverse actions and terminations at VA.
+It superseded our CBAs, shortened timeframes and lowered evidentiary standards for managers.
+The 2018 NDAA created a pilot that limits all attorneys and cybersecurity workers to term positions of between 2 and 8 years.
+Refusal to renew at the end of any term, effectively eliminates any appeal right for termination. - Bills that target just one agency or one group of federal employees within an agency (even SES) do not mean that civil service protections for everyone else are safe.
+In each case, the bill is a first step toward undermining the apolitical civil service and expanding privatization of government work. - The campaign against the civil service, disguised as a campaign against bad federal employees, attacks on the only system that guarantees accountability from federal agencies.
 Our civil service system protects both its employees and the public from the effects of politicization, corruption, and cronyism.
 These legal standards must be defended from those who would destroy our government's ability to function as part of the war against federal worker rights.